How an Inverted Yield Curve Predicts a Recession

 During normal growth, the yield on a 30-year bond will be three points higher than a three-month bill.
 However, if investors believe that the economy will be slowing over the next couple of years, and then speeding up again in 10-20 years, they would prefer to tie up their money until then, rather than have to reinvest it sooner at much lower rates.

-When Did the Inverted Yield Curve Forecast a Recession?
+When the Inverted Yield Curve Last Forecasted a Recession

 By December 30, the discrepancy was worse.